 In the \emph{weighted} coloured token swapping problem, each colour $c$ has a weight $w(c)$, and the cost of swapping tokens of colours $c$ and $c'$ is $w(c) + w(c')$.
 The goal is to reach the target configuration with minimum total cost.

 In this section we prove that weighted coloured token swapping is NP-complete.
+This result is subsumed by the very recent and difficult result that token swapping (with no colours or weights) is NP-complete~\cite{aichholzer2021hardness}.
+Our proof is much shorter, holds even when the trees are restricted to be spiders (i.e., subdivision of stars), reduces from a different problem, and may be of value in trying to distinguish between hard and easy cases of coloured weighted token swapping.
+There is currently no known class of trees where token swapping is in P but weighted coloured token swapping is NP-complete.

-We reduce from Vertex Cover by constructing a long path with some `green' tokens initially at the right end of the path.
+Our reduction is from vertex cover in graphs with maximum degree three~\cite{Garey:1979:CIG:578533}.
+We construct a long path with some `green' tokens initially at the right end of the path.
 The final configuration has green tokens at the left end of the path.
 We can save the cost of moving all those green tokens the whole length of the path by dislodging some happy green tokens from a subtree that dangles off the path; we construct this dangling subtree from the vertex cover instance in such a way that there is a cost savings if and only if there is a small vertex cover.